Memory Management

 Layout characteristics:

-- Each table gets a Page Ledger, Free Segments Ledger, and Index Ledger
+- Each table gets a Schema Snapshot, Page Ledger, Free Segments Ledger, and Index Ledger

 - Tables with